shipyardapp/Shipyard-Documentation/docs/reference/blueprints/org-blueprints/blueprint-variables.md

 ## Definition

-Blueprint Variables allow your code to accept user input through the Shipyard UI that gets stored and made available to your code as an environment variable.
+Blueprint Variables allow your code to accept user input through the Shipyard UI that gets stored and made available to your code as an [environment variable](../../environment-variables/environment-variables-overview.md).

 A Blueprint can contain as many variables as you want.
 Blueprint variables can also be re-ordered to make it easier for users to understand.

-A user who creates a Vessel from your Blueprint will provide their own values on the [Input](../../inputs.md) tab for Blueprint Variables that you define.
+A user who creates a Vessel from your Blueprint will provide their own values on the [Input](../../inputs.md) panel for Blueprint Variables that you define.
 Those user entered values then become available at runtime.

 ## Components

 ### Display Name

 A required string of letters and digits.
-This name will be shown to a user on the input tab.
+This name will be shown to a user on the input panel.

 ### Reference Name